chef/automate/components/automate-chef-io/content/docs/iam-v2-overview.md

 IAM v2 policies allow multiple permissions, separating out policy membership from policy definition for fine-grained control, and includes roles for role-based access control.
 Additionally, IAM v2 allows policy members to be managed directly from the Automate UI.
-And perhaps most significantly, IAM v2 supports projects that allow filtering and segregation of your data amongst your user base.
+Perhaps most significantly, IAM v2 supports projects, which allow for filtering and segregation of your data amongst your user base.

 At the heart of Chef Automate's IAM system is the *policy*.
 A policy defines permissions for who may perform what action on which resource scoped by project.
 The "who" may be a user, a team, or a system.
-Users and teams are designated by name while systems use pre-authorized api tokens to communicate with Automate.
+Users and teams are designated by name while systems use pre-authorized API tokens to communicate with Automate.

-The following diagram shows the new policy structure; we'll detail the specifics in the next few sections.
+The following diagram shows the new policy structure.
+We will detail the specifics in the next few sections.

 ![](/images/docs/iam-v2-diagram.png)

 ## New Policy Definition

-IAM v2 uses multi-statement policies, supporting complex permissions in a single policy, resulting in fewer policies required to secure your system.
+IAM v2 uses multi-statement policies, which support complex permissions in a single policy, and results in fewer policies required to secure your system.
 Each statement specifies a single permission.
-The net effect (ALLOW or DENY) of a policy is determined by evaluating the effect of each statement and combining them: if there is at least one statement allowing access, and none denying it, then the policy allows access.
-Otherwise, it is denied.
+The net effect (ALLOW or DENY) of a policy is determined by evaluating the effect of each statement and combining them.
+If there is at least one statement allowing access, and none denying it, then the policy allows access.
+Otherwise, access is denied.

 Access is granted only if explicitly allowed in some policy and not explicitly denied in any policy.
 IAM policy evaluation order is: